karencfisher/simple-chat/readme.md

 [human] Tell me more about it?

 The <span style="color: gray">PRETEXT</span> defines a role or character for the conversational agent, or other wise define it's purpose.
-It is defined in a text file in the working directory that woth the file name of 'pretext.txt.'
-If one want to omit a pretext, the file can be omitted.
+It is defined in a text file in the working directory with the file name of 'pretext.txt'.
+If one wants to omit a pretext (using GPT-3 essentially out of the box), the file can simply be omitted.

 The <span style="color: gray">CONTEXT</span> then is the rolling, recent conversation.